-To reduce childhood morbidity and mortality it is necessary to focus on avoiding malnutrition in children below the age of 2 years.
+To reduce childhood morbidity and mortality it is necessary to focus on avoiding malnutrition in children under the age of 2 years.
 Of all proven preventive health and nutrition interventions, Infant and Young Child Feeding Practices (IYCF) have the single greatest potential impact on child survival.
-Therefore, reduction of child mortality can be reached only when nutrition in early childhood and IYCF specifically are highly prioritized.
+Therefore, reduction of child mortality can be reached only when nutrition in early childhood and IYCF specifically are highly prioritised.

-Government of Odisha has launched an IYCF initiative in the state as Project SURAKHYA.
-This initiative looks at strengthening interpersonal communication of frontline functionaries for counselling mothers and care givers on improved IYCF practices.
-Simultaneously, it also aims to work with medical practitioners on ensuring compliance to the IMS (Infant Milk Substitute) Act.
+The government of Odisha has launched an IYCF initiative in the state as Project SURAKHYA.
+This initiative looks at strengthening interpersonal communication of frontline functionaries for counselling mothers and caregivers on improved IYCF practices.
+Simultaneously, it also aims to work with medical practitioners on ensuring compliance with the IMS (Infant Milk Substitute) Act.

 The project aims to introduce, improve, strengthen, evaluate and sustain the key infant and young child feeding practices at the household and community level through:

-All pregnant Et lactating women and adolescent girls need to counseled and made aware of the IYCF practices.
+All pregnant Et lactating women and adolescent girls need to counselled and made aware of the IYCF practices.